gavinhoward/bc/manuals/build.md

 ## Optimization

-The configure script will accept an optimization level to pass to the compiler.
+The `configure.sh` script will accept an optimization level to pass to the compiler.
+Because `bc` is orders of magnitude faster with optimization, I
-Because `bc` is orders of magnitude faster with optimization, I ***highly*** recommend package and distro maintainers pass the highest optimization level available in `CC` to the configure script, as follows:
+***highly*** recommend package and distro maintainers pass the highest optimization level available in `CC` to `configure.sh`, as follows:

 ```
-./configure -O3
+./configure.sh -O3
 make
 make install
 ```

-As usual, the configure script will also accept additional `CFLAGS` on the command line, so for SSE4 architectures, the following can add a bit more speed:
+As usual, `configure.sh` will also accept additional `CFLAGS` on the command line, so for SSE4 architectures, the following can add a bit more speed:

 ```
-CFLAGS="-march=native -msse4" ./configure -O3
+CFLAGS="-march=native -msse4" ./configure.sh -O3
 make
 make install
 ```